zhangtreefish/Project-4-for-Full-Stack-Nanodegree-at-Udacity/README.md

    created
 3. Sign up for a game by 'participateGame', need to enter the 'websafeGameKey' of the intended game;
-4. Play by 'MakeMove': need to enter the 'websafeGameKey';use 'getPlayerGames' or 'allGames' to find a game key
+4. Play by 'MakeMove': need to enter the 'websafeGameKey';use 'getPlayerGames', 'queryGames', or 'allGames' to find a game key

 # Reference:
 1. http://pep8online.com/